minetest/minetest/doc/lua_api.md

 The `lang_code` to use for a given player can be retrieved from the table returned by `minetest.get_player_information(name)`.

-IMPORTANT: This functionality should only be used for sorting, filtering or similar purposes.
+> **Warning**: This functionality should only be used for sorting, filtering or similar purposes.
 You do not need to use this to get translated strings to show up on the client.